Season 2026

 Performer in Residence

-The Firm has a Performer in Residence programme, where each concert of a season focusses on a talented young Adelaide performer.
+For several years, The Firm was able to sponsor a Performer in Residence programme, where each concert of a season focussed on a talented young Adelaide performer.
 In 2005, The Firm presented soprano Emma Horwood and in 2006 pianist Leigh Harrold.

 In 2005 The Firm, with Performer in Residence soprano Emma Horwood and pianist Jamie Cock, collaborated with Brink Theatre in This Unchartered Hour.